AndresMunozDeveloper/vsce-html-selection/README.md

-# vsce-html-selection
+# HTML Selection extension for Visual Studio Code

-Public files of the Visual Studio Code extension HTML Selection
+This repository only contains the public files of the HTML Selection extension for Visual Studio Code.

+More information about the extension can be found in the extension description in the following places:

+- Inside Visual Studio Code in the Extensions views container by searching for HTML Selection.
+- At the Visual Studio Code marketplace: https://marketplace.visualstudio.com/items?itemName=andres-munoz.html-selection
+- At the Open VSX Registry: https://open-vsx.org/extension/andres-munoz/html-selection